BCF (BIM Collaboration Format)

 The issue’s author can confirm and approve so the issue is closed or he/she rejects and reactivates the issue.
 The project’s members have to review and resolve again until the author agrees it is resolved.

-2 types of BCF workflows
+There are 2 types of BCF workflows.

 The first workflow is called a file-based exchange.
 That means that members create issues, save as a BCF file and then send it to someone via email.